[A tribute to ‘Frank Richards.’]

 The last monks were passing now and Harry felt emboldened.
 “Hey, excuse me.”
 He approached the last monk.
 “Where are you from?”

 But the monk ignored him, continuing to intone the chant until he disappeared from sight, seemingly headed for the ruined chapel beyond the cloisters.
 Harry stopped and stared in amazement.
-The snow ahead was pristine, no footprints anywhere!
+The snow ahead was pristine, with no footprints anywhere!

 “Harry, Harry?”
 It was the soft, friendly voice of matron.
 The room swam into view.